IN THE NEWS: Morning Report: San Diego Community Power Undercutting SDG&E Rates

 Read more at the Voice of San Diego

-Connecting to San Diego Community Power Just Got Easier
+Coronado Takes First Step to Join San Diego Community Power

 Jill Monroe